CCTV redaction for train operators: from incident to disclosure

 Where this breaks down is consistency.
 Manual processes struggle when the same clip needs to be prepared multiple times for different audiences.
 Teams end up repeating work, carrying risk forward, or missing deadlines when volumes increase.

-This is where Aetopia AI Redact fits
+How Aetopia AI Redact fits

 That means: